dghijben/ng-braintree-starter/README.md

 npm install
 ```

-1. Get your merchant ID, client token, public key and private key from the [Sandbox](https://sandbox.braintreegateway.com/)*
+1. Get your merchant ID, client token, public key and private key from the [Sandbox](https://sandbox.braintreegateway.com/)
+  - (Once you're in the Sandbox dashboard, go to Account>My User then click on "API Keys")
 2. Put those credentials into [`app.js`](app.js)

 ```bash